FICO Credit Scores: What Do They Mean?

-Because we live in an automated, it's probably not that surprising that your ability to repay virtually any loan comes down to a single number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage loan boils down to a single number.

-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building your credit score.
-Fair Isaac and Cooriginally developed this score. .
+Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have their own proprietary formula for building a credit score.
+The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, each agency uses the following to calculate your credit score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate a credit score:

-- Balances on your Credit Cards - How many credit card accounts do you have, and how much do you owe?
+- Credit Card Balances - How many accounts do you hold?
+How much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-In order to raise your FICO score, you must obtain the reports that are used to build it, and of course, you need the score itself.
+Before you can improve your credit score, you must obtain your score and be sure that the reports from each credit reporting agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO from all three agencies, along with your credit report.
-Also available are information and tools that help you improve your FICO score.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report every year from all three agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.